spring-attic/spring-net-social-dropbox/readme.txt

 	* Spring.Social.Dropbox.2008-NET20.sln for use with VS.NET 2008 and .NET 2.0
 	* Spring.Social.Dropbox.2008-NET35.sln for use with VS.NET 2008 and .NET 3.5
 	* Spring.Social.Dropbox.2010-NET40.sln for use with VS.NET 2010 and .NET 4.0
-	* Spring.Social.Dropbox.2010-SL40.sln  for use with VS.NET 2010 and Silverlight 4.0 (Requires Silverlight tools)
-	* Spring.Social.Dropbox.2010-SL50.sln  for use with VS.NET 2010 and Silverlight 5.0 (Requires Silverlight tools)
 	* Spring.Social.Dropbox.2010-WP70.sln  for use with VS.NET 2010 and Windows Phone 7.0 (Requires Windows Phone tools)
 	* Spring.Social.Dropbox.2010-WP71.sln  for use with VS.NET 2010 and Windows Phone 7.1 (Requires Windows Phone tools)